kpjreddy/javascript-algorithms-datastructures/object-and-performance/README.md

 # Object and Performance

-This repository focuses on various operations related to JavaScript objects, with an emphasis on performance analysis.
+In this folder, I've focused on various operations related to JavaScript objects, with an emphasis on performance analysis.
 Each operation includes detailed comments explaining the functionality and time complexity.

 ## Table of Contents
 - [Overview](#overview)